FIVE QUICK POINTS ABOUT THE RIOTS

 (Apologies for a lack of links in the piece.
 I am off grid at the moment.
 I will update the piece with links later.)

-• Magnus Andersson says:
+1. Magnus Andersson

 One rioter said he did what he did to see how the police would react.
 Is this the logical response after decades (?) of postmodernism — multiculturalism, and permissiveness with no personal responsibility within schools and authorities, also the police…?